cfenell/rucio/doc/rucio-server.md

 firewalls allow connections between client and server.

-With your client certificate and certificate utility software properly set up (?Fixme find some documentation), generate a proxy certificate with
+With your client certificate and certificate utility software properly set up, generate a proxy certificate with

     $grid-proxy-init